 Such amounts could be amounts for accumulated vacation at the time of death or retroactive payments under a collective agreement signed before the employee's death.

-However, if the payment of such an amount was unforeseeable at the time of the employee's death, it will not be subject to source deductions and employer contributions.
+If the payment of an amount was unforeseeable at the time of the employee's death, it will not be subject to source deductions and employer contributions.
 This applies, for example, to a lump sum paid under a collective agreement signed after the employee's death.

 Withhold employee QPP contributions up to and including the day the employee dies.
 To calculate the QPP contribution, take into account the number of months up to and including the month of the employee's death.